When Life Gives You Lemonade, Make Digital Transformation

 Now that Lemonade has blasted onto the scene, European incumbents can no longer postpone the overhaul of their customer-facing processes such as customer onboarding, claims, and quoting.

 Companies that bet big on the overhaul of the customer journey in insurance are poised to win big.
 According to research by McKinsey, a large insurance incumbent could more than double profits over five years by digitizing existing business.

 The rest of the industry must catch up.
 Insurers must flex their digital muscle, boost speed and embrace the ongoing optimization of customer-facing processes - or render themselves obsolete.

 Many insurers still do not know how to approach the seemingly impossible task of going digital.

-Ask any CIO, CDO, or CTO who is in the midst of a digital transformation project and they will attest that tackling this task without the right technology partner is nigh impossible.
+Ask any CIO, CDO, or CTO who are in the midst of a digital transformation project, and they will attest that tackling this task without the right technology partner is nigh impossible.
 Indeed, digital transformation is a formidable effort that touches every part of the organization.
-So where do you even start?
+So, where do you even start?

 - Create any customer-facing process without writing a single line of code

 - Reduce release cycles for digital processes from months to days

 - Optimize customer-facing processes based on data and user behavior